 Therefore, when doing data synchronization all of the above functionality is eligible to go into the DAML models and have the application be a lightweight router.
-However, there are still some things for which it isn't sensible to put on the ledger.
-For examples of these, see the section on Anti-patterns.
+However, there are still some things

 Building applications

 3.1 Application architecture

 This section describes our recommended design of a full-stack DAML application.